 Training dogs is not a second job or a hobby for me.
 It is my full-time profession, my life and my love.
 More than 90% of my customers are referred to me by professionals in the veterinary/pet care field, local rescue organizations or come to me by word-of-mouth referrals from satisfied customers.
 With 15+ years of experience, when you hire Elite Canine, you can rest assured that you are working with a competent, experienced professional.
 More than just dog training, together with my clients, we are paving the way toward a better life for all dogs and their families.

 Geralyn has been working with dogs since 2002.
 She began in a daycare/kennel environment where she gained valuable firsthand knowledge about canine behavior.
 In 2004, after two years at the daycare/kennel Geralyn began her training career and has never looked back!
 She began training at a large corporate pet store chain where she learned everything from Ethology, the scientific study of animal behavior, to Learning Theory, understanding how dogs learn.
 The core of Geralyn’s belief is that to be a great dog trainer, you must know everything about them from their origins, background, and recent changes in breeds and how their minds work.
+To expand her education she has attended seminars, workshops, conferences and have met some of the greats like Ian Dunbar, Sophia Yin, Victoria Stillwell and Suzanne Hetts.
 After three years in the corporate world, Geralyn left the pet store chain to pursue a career with a private kennel.
 Here, she developed the entire training program for this kennel from the ground up where she trained Obedience, Agility and Flyball!
 In 2008 Geralyn relocated to Winston-Salem and spent four more years working for a corporate pet store chain as Store Trainer and Area Trainer where she not only held many classes in store, she trained numerous other trainers who have gone on to have successful training careers.
 During this assignment she trained dogs in Obedience and Rally.

 In December of 2012, Geralyn decided she would like to be able to reach more animals and work more closely with their human handlers and rescue groups and decided to open her own training center, Elite Canine!